MicrosoftDocs/sql-docs/docs/t-sql/statements/create-login-transact-sql.md

 - Passwords are case-sensitive.
 - New syntax is introduced for the creation of server-level principals mapped to Azure AD accounts (**FROM EXTERNAL PROVIDER**)
 - When **FROM EXTERNAL PROVIDER** is specified:
-    - The login_name must represent an existing Azure AD account (user, group, or application) that is accessible in Azure AD by the current Azure SQL Managed Instance.
+    - The login_name must represent an existing Azure AD account (user, group, or application) that is accessible in Azure AD by the current Azure SQL managed instance.
     - The **PASSWORD** option cannot be used.
     - Currently, the first Azure AD login must be created by the standard SQL Server account (non Azure AD) that is a `sysadmin` using the syntax above.
-        - When creating an Azure AD login using an Azure AD admin for the SQL Database Managed Instance, the following error occurs:</br>
+        - When creating an Azure AD login using an Azure AD admin for the SQL Database managed instance, the following error occurs:</br>
         `Msg 15247, Level 16, State 1, Line 1
         User does not have permission to perform this action.`
         - This is a known limitation for **public preview** and will be fixed at a later date.